 |This project provides some of the most wanted enhancements for Celestron Telescope mounts: a GPS receiver, a WiFi adapter, a BlueTooth interface, and a Serial Bridge over USB.
 All in one, easy to wire circuit.
 And unlike the Celestron WiFi product, this one works with the older Nexstar GPS mounts as well as with more recent mounts!|

 This project is being discussed in a thread at the Cloudy-Nights site.

-WiFi works anywhere that a Celestron WiFi device would work.
+WiFi works anywhere that a Celestron WiFi device would work, and also with the old Nexstar GPS mounts, enabling use of SkyPortal, SkySafari, and CPWI with them.
 Bluetooth has been proven to work with CPWI's "hand controller" interface.
 And the GPS (optional) works with everything as well.

 To build this project with the Arduino IDE, one must first also install ESP32 support into it from GitHub, following these instructions.